AngadBari/AngadBari/README.md

 # 👋 Hi, I'm Angad Bari

 🎯 Passionate Web Developer in the Making
-🌱 Currently learning at BSCLT
+🌱 Currently learning at BSCIT
 🌍 Based in Mumbai, India

 ---